SudeDDY/first-year-python-fundamentals/README.md

 # First Year Python Fundamentals 🐍

 Welcome!
 This repository documents my programming journey during my **Freshman year of Computer Engineering**.

-It contains a collection of projects ranging from basic CLI tools to algorithmic search implementations.
+It contains a collection of projects ranging from basic CLI tools to advanced data structures, complex algorithms, and recursion.
 I've added my own personal touches and creative themes to standard assignments to make them more engaging.

 ## 📂 Project Directory